CosmWasm/wasmd/docs/proto/proto-docs.md

 ### MsgInstantiateContract2
-MsgInstantiateContract2 create a new smart contract instance for the given code id with a predicable address.
+MsgInstantiateContract2 create a new smart contract instance for the given code id with a predictable address.

 | Field | Type | Label | Description |